• Find

 Kyle’s final subject, Brian Hannah, was a member of the Posner Research Program.
 Like NU Bioscientist, Posner is for second-year students.
 As you can infer, the eight-week period is designed to give students a chance to get their feet wet in the world of research under the guidance of a Northwestern faculty member.

 This hands-on endeavor helped Brian land a summer internship at Amazon, and an MBA could also be in the future.
 What makes the Arch Scholars program so powerful is that it combines the rigors of academic work with an emphasis on building soft skills like leadership and interpersonal relations.
 It also helps driven students crystallize their goals and turn them into well-paying jobs and upwardly-mobile career paths.
-Northwestern encourages its Arch Scholars to not only ask for help, but offer it themselves when the time is right, something Kyle latched onto during the shoot.
+Northwestern encourages its Arch Scholars to not only ask for help but offer it themselves when the time is right, something Kyle latched onto during the shoot.

 I had a few mentors in the beginning.
 I think it’s very helpful and would encourage everyone to seek a mentor in their field of study.

-See more of Kyle’s work at kylemonk.com.
+See more of Kyle’s work on his website.